giovinazzo-kevin/Ergo/README.md

+## Design Goals
-Ergo is a lightweight and extensible Prolog implementation written entirely in C#.
+Ergo brings logic programming to the .NET world through a lightweight and extensible Prolog implementation written entirely in C#.
 It is a very young project, so it's neither ISO-compliant nor production-ready.

+Its main design goal is that of extending the C# language by providing an inference engine that's easy to work with, while being efficient enough to be used in high-demand applications such as games.
+This focus on inter-operability means that Ergo is extremely easy to extend and tailor to each use case, at the cost of having a reduced feature set.

-It supports several advanced features, including:
+Ergo supports several advanced features, including:

 - Modules (libraries)
 - Last Call Optimization